Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Seal Speed: 28
  - Tags: Area of Effect, Environmental, Ground

 Effects: The swamp imposes a -12 immobilization penalty on anyone caught in it, which, after all reductions and modifications, may not exceed -9.
+This immobilization penalty fades at the normal rate of 1 per 10 IC.

 You may adjust the affected area within the limits of this jutsu's dimensions.
 For example, you could leave an island of normal ground at the center for yourself, or a narrow path for you and your allies to run through, forming a chokepoint.
 This does allow you to shrink the total affected area, if you wish.